sacOO7/Swifttyper/README.md

 # Swifttyper
-Swifttyper is a ***Desktop*** Application for measuring typing speed.It gives speed in terms of *Words per Minute*.
+Swifttyper is a ***Desktop*** Application for measuring typing speed in terms of *Words per Minute* along with *typing accuracy*.
-It also shows typing accuracy.

 # Implementation
-The traditional framework (Swing) used for GUI programming in java has been deprecated .
-So the high performance GUI applications can be developed using modern framework named JavaFX .Swifttyper is developed by using javafx framework in java.
+The traditional framework **Swing** used for GUI programming in java is now deprecated.
+So latest high performance GUI applications are developed using JavaFX.
+Swifttyper is developed using javafx framework in java.

-For more information do visit :
+To know difference between swing and javaFX do visit :

 http://www.dummies.com/how-to/content/10-differences-between-javafx-and-swing.html